Layland-projects/SuperService/README.md

 # Super service

-A software tool for table service restaurants.
+The project goal is to create a software solution for table service restaurants.

-### User types

-* Admin - System Admin
-* Manager (?) - Shift manager
-* Kitchen staff - Kitchen workers
-* Server - Front of house workers

-### Base system requirements
+### Minimum viable product

 * A user type must only be able to see & access areas of the system relevant to them
-* All users must have a username & password to allow them to access the system
+* All users must have a username to allow them to access the system
 * A User must be able to logout of the system

-### Minimum viable product

 * A server must be able to place a new order only containing valid items
   * A valid item is an item in stock